Railgun: Major difficulties

 On 22 June 2015, General Atomics' Electromagnetic Systems announced that projectiles with on-board electronics survived the whole railgun launch environment and performed their intended functions in four consecutive tests on 9 and 10 June at the U.S. Army's Dugway Proving Ground in Utah.
-The on-board electronics successfully measured in-bore accelerations and projectile dynamics, for several kilometers downrange, with the integral data link continuing to operate after the projectiles impacted the desert floor, which is essential for precision guidance.
+The on-board electronics successfully measured in-bore accelerations and projectile dynamics, for several kilometers downrange which is essential for precision guidance.
+The integral data link even continued to operate after the projectiles impacted the desert floor.